 As a songwriter, Jocelyn has co-written songs with Grammy Award winners and hit country songwriters.
-She was selected for the Johnny Mercer ‘Power of a Song’ workshop in Chicago with David Zippel and the ASCAP Pop Songwriter’s workshop in Nashville with Darrell Brown.
-In 2009, Jocelyn was one of fourteen songwriters around the country to be selected to attend the Lester Sill Songwriter’s Workshop in Los Angeles with Greg Wells.
-In 2015, composed the a song for the one woman show, “The Oreo Experience,” which premiered in Hollywood.
+She was selected for the Johnny Mercer ‘Power of a Song’ workshop in Chicago with David Zippel (Mulan, Hercules) and the ASCAP Pop Songwriter’s workshop in Nashville with Darrell Brown (LeAnn Rimes, Keith Urban).
+Scofield was one of fourteen songwriters around the country to be selected to attend the Lester Sill Songwriter’s Workshop in Los Angeles with Greg Wells (Katy Perry, Adele).
+She has composed songs for and stage shows including, “The Oreo Experience.”

-Jocelyn credits her fans to being able to continue making music.
-She is incredibly thankful for her fans, friends, and family.
-If you like her music and would like to connect, visit her on Facebook or Youtube.
+Scofield is incredibly thankful for her fans, friends, and family and credits them for supporting her though the years as she continues to create music.
+If you would like to connect, visit her on Facebook, Instagram, Twitter, or Youtube.